 Luis’ passion for the stage and desire to connect with the audience makes him a versatile performer.
-Broadway credits include Women on the Verge of a Nervous Breakdown (Malik), Tony Award winning show In The Heights (Jose) awarded “Gypsy of the Month” by BroadwayWorld “Drama Desk Award” and an “ACCA Award” for best ensemble.
+Broadway credits include On Your Feet, The Story of Gloria and Emilio Estefan (Kenny Ortega), ROCKY, Broadway, Women on the Verge of a Nervous Breakdown (Malik), Tony Award winning show In The Heights (Jose) awarded “Gypsy of the Month” by BroadwayWorld “Drama Desk Award” and an “ACCA Award” for best ensemble.
 Other credits include: The Mambo Kings as Frankie Suarez, A Chorus Line as Paul and Bobby, Fame on 42nd Street (Joe Vegas u/s), Aida and Fransisco in the play The Ghost Dancer.
 He has performed in special presentations celebrating Miguel Piñero’s work, creating characters from Piñero’s words, as well as the role of Cupcakes from Short Eyes.
 Film Credits include: “Step Up 2 The Streets” (Alejandro), “Enchanted”, “Across the Universe”, “The Great Observer” and “Dirty Dancing 2: Havana Nights.”
 Luis has been invited to perform at several cabarets and benefits as a vocalist and is featured on the album Dare to Go Beyond.

 Andy Blankenbuehler, Tony Award winning choreographer said: “With his head of curly dark hair and his unbelievable finesse and charisma, I knew that Luis Salgado would take my vision and magnify it with his unmatched abilities”.